 A Pivotal, Open Label, Multi-Center, Safety and Pharmacokinetic Study of MB-102 (Relmapirazin) and the Use of the MediBeacon Transdermal GFR Measurement System in Normal and Renal Compromised Subjects for the Evaluation of Kidney Function

-This is a multi-center, open-label, pivotal study comparing transdermal glomerular filtration rate (tGFR) to plasma-derived indexed GFR (nGFR) with MB-102 (relmapirazin) as the fluorophore.
-Participants will span the GFR range of values from normal to stage 4 chronic kidney disease (CKD) and span the entire range of human skin colors as defined by the Fitzpatrick Skin Scale (FSS).
-The safety and pharmacokinetics of MB-102 and the safety of the MediBeacon Transdermal Glomerular Filtration Rate Measurement System (TGFR) will also be evaluated.
+The goal of this clinical trial was to compare transdermal glomerular filtration rate (tGFR) to plasma-derived indexed (to body surface area; BSA) GFR (nGFR) using MB-102 (relmapirazin) as the fluorescent compound.
+Adults with kidney function ranging from normal to Stage 4 chronic kidney disease (CKD) and participants spanning the entire range of human skin colors as defined by the Fitzpatrick Skin Scale (FSS) were included in the study.

 Study Overview